rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-You can use template literals in JavaScript to define the query as string with multiple lines.
-It should be identical to the query that you have used in GraphiQL before.
+Use template literals in JavaScript to define the query as string with multiple lines.
+It should be identical to the query you used before.
 Now, you can use axios to make a POST request to GitHub's GraphiQL API.
 The configuration for axios already points to the correct API endpoint and uses your personal access token.
-The only thing left is passing the query to it as payload when doing a POST request.
-The argument for the endpoint can be an empty string, because you have defined the endpoint before in the configuration.
-You are going to execute the request when the App component mounted in `componentDidMount()`.
-After the promise from axios has been resolved, you will only console log the result.
+The only thing left is passing the query to it as payload during a POST request.
+The argument for the endpoint can be an empty string, because you defined the endpoint in the configuration.
+It will execute the request when the App component mounts in `componentDidMount()`.
+After the promise from axios has been resolved, only a console log of the result remains.

 {{< highlight javascript "hl_lines=25 34 35 36 37 38" >}}
 ...